 - 1974 Heidi, Girl of the Alps (Arupusu no Shōjo Haiji) (Zuiyo Enterprise) after the Heidi series of 1880s novels by the Swiss author Johanna Spyri.

 - A clarification on the production of this series: The entirety of Heidi was done by Zuiyo Eizo.
 Zuiyo filed for bankruptcy in 1975 and their animation studio then became Nippon Animation, founded by producer Koichi Motohashi (while Dog of Flanders, as well as Maya the Bee, were already on the air).
 Zuiyo continued on as a separate entity from Nippon Animation, and has continued to hold the copyright of the Heidi anime ever since.

-- 1976 "3000 Leagues in Search of Mother" (Haha o Tazunete Sanzen Ri) after the children's novel Heart by Italian author Edmondo De Amicis.
+- 1976 3000 Leagues in Search of Mother (Haha o Tazunete Sanzen Ri) after the children's novel Heart by Italian author Edmondo De Amicis.
 Nippon Animation would adapt other stories from the same novel into a second anime TV series, Ai no Gakko Cuore Monogatari (School of Love: The Cuore Story) in 1981, which aired on the rival TBS network.

 - 1993 Tale Of Young Grass Nan And Miss Jo (Wakakusa Monogatari: Nan to Jōsensei) after Louisa May Alcott's 1871 sequel Little Men to her novel Little Women.